artcogsys/artcogsys.github.io/README.md

 ```

 When the resulting merge is pushed to the GitHub, the post will automatically be published to the website.

+### Removing an existing post

+There are two levels of removal possible: a post can be made invisible (it is still reachable via the URL but all references on the website to it are removed), or the post can be fully removed.

+1. Making the post invisible:

+To make the post invisible, navigate to `root/posts/posts.ts`.
+Here, search out the entry for the post from the array of meta data (simply search for the ID pf the post via `ctrl + f`).
+Removing this entry from the array will make the post invisible.

+2. Fully removing a post:

+To fully remove a post from the website, first follow the instructions laid out in (1.).
+Then, navigate to the source folder of the post, i.e. `root/posts/<my_post>`.
+Removing this folder should remove the post and all of the assets it uses.

 ## Infrastructure